This site requires JavaScript to be enabled

 Fermilab is the physical site and property that is the Fermi National Accelerator Laboratory.

 CUI, or Controlled Unclassified Information, is information that requires safeguarding or dissemination controls pursuant to and consistent with applicable law, regulations, and government-wide policies but is not classified under Executive Order 13526 or the Atomic Energy Act, as amended.
 For Fermilab, CUI is information that has a federal aspect to it, by way of federal funding and federal interest, and is not intended for open publication.
-CUI does not include information contained in contractor-owned records as defined by FRA’s prime contract with the DOE.
+CUI does not include information contained in contractor-owned records as defined by Fermi Forward’s prime contract with the DOE.

 The Departmental Element Designated CUI Official is the designated official who oversees the implementation of the requirements in DOE Order 471.7 within their element (with the elements being the DOE Offices, such as Office of Science, Office of Electricity, office of Environmental Management, etc.)